 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-World Development Indicators (WDI) Demographic, environmental, economic and social data by country and year.
+World Development Indicators (WDI) This link opens in a new windowDemographic, environmental, economic and social data by country and year.
 From the World Bank.
 Coverage: 1960 to present.

-UNCTAD Stat Data on international trade and foreign direct investment from the United Nations Conference on Trade and Development.
+UNCTAD Stat This link opens in a new windowData on international trade and foreign direct investment from the United Nations Conference on Trade and Development.

-INSCR (Integrated Network for Societal Conflict Research) Four datasets: 1) Armed Conflict and Intervention, 2) Polity IV: Regime Authority Characteristics and Transitions, 3) State Fragility Index and Matrix, and 4) Conflict in India.
+INSCR (Integrated Network for Societal Conflict Research) This link opens in a new windowFour datasets: 1) Armed Conflict and Intervention, 2) Polity IV: Regime Authority Characteristics and Transitions, 3) State Fragility Index and Matrix, and 4) Conflict in India.
 Coverage: varies by dataset.
 Mostly post-WWII, but Polity IV starts in 1800.

 Line Charts in Excel